mohamedabdelhakem1/Task-Manager-API/README.md

 # Task-Manager-API
-A Task Manager RESTful API created with Express.js and MongoDB and tested using Postman, Robo 3T and MongoDB compass for visualizing database models (Users and Tasks).
+A Task Manager RESTful API created with Express.js and MongoDB and tested using Postman, Robo 3T and MongoDB compass for visualizing database models (Users and Tasks).The API is tested with Jest.js and supertest.

 ## deployment
 The app is deployed on heroku